unused/hyperbolic-tree-browser/README.md

 # Hyperbolic Tree Browser with D3.js

 A hyperbolic tree implementation using D3.js.
+The projects [github page](https://unused.github.com/hyperbolic-tree-browser) shows a demonstrational application, allowing to render a hyperbolic browser tree, interacting with drag and drop or doubleclick and upload new data files.
+Data types will be guessed by the file endings, use `.json` for json files, `.skos.xml` for skos files and `.xml` for treeml data.

+## Implementation Details

 The mathematical base and implementation is based upon the work of Benjamin Bergé and Christophe Bouthier, see "Mathematics and Algorithms for the Hyperbolic Tree Visualization".
+Sourcecode can be found in `src/hypertree` directory.

 The library hyperbolic\_math.js is based on the work of John Lamping and Ramana Rao, see "The Hyperbolic Browser : A Focus 1 Context Technique for Visualizing Large Hierarchies".
+Sourcecode can be found in `src/lib` directory.

+The d3 visualisation using a radial browser tree can be found in `src/d3_visualisations` directory.
+Note that handling drag and drop parallel to click causes several browser issues therefor a workaround was implemented detecting a click from the drag events.

-## Usage
+## Setup and Usage

 You can run the demo application by using [npm] or [yarn], installing the javascript dependencies with `yarn install` and starting the demo application